Every few months, a fellow coach’s wife asks about income streams other than direct sales and I send them the link to one of my most popular blog

-The Benefits of Virtual Work
+What are the Benefits of Virtual Work?

-Virtual work requires a lot of additional communication.
+Virtual work of any kind requires a lot of additional communication.
 It’s important to make sure your clients know that you are working.
 Additionally, since you are likely working on contracts with specific hour allotments, it’s important to understand the details and scope of a project before you work on something incorrectly and waste both time and money.

 Many times a VA becomes the catch-all.
-Especially when working for small companies the line between work and personal will blur.
+Especially when working for small companies, the line between work and personal will blur.
 A VA may find themselves booking vacation reservations and work travel on the same day.
-As a company grows your client will likely need you to grow with them.
+As a company grows, your client will likely need you to grow with them.

 First, the company will vet the client for you, so you will know that you will have some assurance that the job is legitimate.
-Additionally, if many times the company will ensure you are paid.
-Second, if an issue arises you have someone to back you up and work through the conflict rather than handling things on your own.
-This can be helpful as you work through learning how to best communicate virtually.
+Additionally, many times the company will ensure you are paid.
+Second, if an issue arises, you have someone to back you up and work through the conflict rather than handle things yourself.
+This can be helpful as you work through learning how to communicate virtually best.

 Companies to check out if you don’t want to freelance as a Virtual assistant are: